Computing characteristic numbers using fixed points: Restriction to a fixed point in

-For the action of the torus $T$ on $G/T$ by left multiplication, it is easily verified that the fixed point set is the Weyl group $W=N_G(T)/T$, considered as a subset of $G/T$.
-If $w\in W$ is a fixed point, let $i_w:\{w\} \hookrightarrow G/T$ be the inclusion map.
-Since $i_w$ is $T$-equivariant, it induces a homomorphism in equivariant cohomology
+To apply this theorem to the action of $T$ on $G/T$ by left multiplication, it is necessary to know the fixed point set $F$ of the action as well as the restriction homomorphism $i_F^*\colon H_T^*(G/T) \rightarrow H_T^*(F)$.